pmarbaix/embers-db-analysis-figures/README.md

 ## Basic use

-- We suggest creating a python (3.11 or 3.12) virtual environment and activating it.

 - Get the project files, either
    - from Zenodo.
 The access is restricted until ([Marbaix et al. 2024b](#2)) is published or at least under public review; then the DOI will be https://doi.org/10.5281/zenodo.12799901
    - from GitHub, for example by running `git clone https://github.com/pmarbaix/embers-db-analysis-figures.git`.
      This access will be opened approximately at the same time as files are made public on Zenodo.

+- We suggest creating a python (3.11 or 3.12) virtual environment and activating it.
+A valid setup is to create the venv directory within the root directory of the code which you just obtained.

 - Run ```pip install -r requirements.txt```

-- Copy `settings_data_access.py.template` to `settings_data_access.py` and adjust the parameters to your needs:
+- Copy `settings_data_access.py.template` to `settings_data_access.py` and adjust the parameters, if needed:

     - For `datasource`, chose either `remote` or `file`.
     - To reproduce the figures from ([Marbaix et al. 2024b](#2)), one only needs to set the following: